Influence of the vessel wall geometry on the wall-induced migration of red blood cells

-As before, we calculated the drag and lift averaged over the course of the simulation for four initial conditions that uniformly sample one wavelength of the sine wave (Fig.~\ref{sfig:ModelICs}B).
-Using the same set of permeabilities, we then calculated the resulting drag and lift.
-We find that increasing the spatial frequency only decreases the wall-induced migration of the RBC when the layer is highly permeable but does not affect its migration when the layer is nearly impermeable (Fig.~\ref{fig:result_5}, B-E).
-When exploring the influence of the ESL's thickness, we find that the migration of the RBC is significantly inhibited when a thick ESL is present and such a dependency persists for all values of ESL permeability (Fig.~\ref{fig:result_6}).
+As before, we first examined the position of the RBC to the wall (Figs~\ref{fig:result_14} and \ref{fig:result_15}) and calculated the drag and lift averaged over the course of the simulation for four initial conditions that uniformly sample one wavelength of the sine wave (Fig~\ref{fig:result20}B).
+Using the same set of permeability values, we then calculated the resulting drag and lift.
+We find that increasing the spatial frequency only decreases the wall-induced migration of the RBC when the wall is highly permeable but does not affect its migration when the wall is nearly impermeable (Figs~\ref{fig:result_5} and \ref{fig:result_17}).
+When exploring the influence of the wall thickness, we find that the migration of the RBC is significantly inhibited when a thick wall is present and such a dependency persists for all values of permeability (Figs~\ref{fig:result_17} and \ref{fig:result_6}).

-\subsubsection{Cell-free layer estimation for healthy and disrupted ESL}
+\subsection{Cell-free layer estimation for healthy and disrupted ESL}